jhajek/Linux-text-book-part-1/files/Labs/Chapter-04/lab-chapter-04.md

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
 Install these packages via Snap on an **Ubuntu** based desktop.

 1) From the Software store: KdenLive
-1) From the Software store: code
+1) From the Software store: VSCode
 1) From the Software store: Search for obs-studio
 1) From Commandline search for and install: arduino
 1) From Commandline search for and install: kicad